HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week3/session-plan.md

 If you have a promise, you can call two functions on that promise. '.then' and '.catch'.
 When are these functions called?
 What does it mean that a promise is resolved or rejected?

-The students should be able to answer these questions:
+The trainees should be able to answer these questions:
 // Question 1: What does it mean that a promise is resolved?
 Which method on a promise get called?
 // Question 2: What does it mean that a promise is rejected?
 Which method on a promise get called?
 // How would you explain your mom what resolved and rejected means?